lsk001/lsk_robot.github.io/_pages/about.md

 [Integrating Trajectory Optimization and Reinforcement Learning for Quadrupedal Jumping with Terrain-Adaptive Landing]

-Renjie Wang, **Shangke Lyu^**, Xin Lang, Wei Xiao, Donglin Wang^， IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2025
+Renjie Wang, **Shangke Lyu^**, Xin Lang, Wei Xiao, Donglin Wang^, IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2025.

 - This work proposes a safe landing framework that achieves adaptive landing on rough terrains by combining Trajectory Optimization (TO) and Reinforcement
 Learning (RL) together.